 - If hospitalised, monitor cultures for 24 to 36 hours.

-- This clinical practice guideline does NOT include infants within the first week of life nor those that are ill appearing.
+- This clinical practice guideline does NOT include infants within the first week of life or those ill-appearing.

 Nate Kuppermann’s comments: